ankit-daffodil/Demo/README.md

 ```
 npm install
 ```
-Run below command for run the test server (This test server will run on test database)
+Run below command for run the test server (This server will use test database)

 ```
 npm run test-server